-&lt;sup>1 First-time 9th-graders were estimated as the average of student membership in grades 8, 9, and 10 in 3 consecutive years.
+1 First-time 9th-graders were estimated as the average of student membership in grades 8, 9, and 10 in 3 consecutive years.

-&lt;sup>2U.S. totals include any of the 50 states and the District of Columbia that reported all data elements.
+SOURCE: Stillwell, R., Sable, J., and Plotts, C. (2011).
+Public School Graduates and Dropouts From the Common Core of Data: School Year 2008-09 (NCES 2011-312), table 1.

-&lt;sup>3 Maine reported 1,161 diplomas that were awarded to students attending private high schools that received a majority of their funding from public sources.
-These 1,161 diplomas were included in Maine and the reporting states counts but were not included in the averaged freshman graduation rate (AFGR) calculations for the state and for the reporting states totals.
-The diploma counts used to calculate the AFGR for Maine and for the United States were 13,189 and 2,964,125, respectively.
+2 In 2008-09, Maine reported 1,169 diplomas that were awarded to students attending private high schools that received a majority of their funding from public sources.
+These 1,169 diplomas were included in the Maine and the reporting states counts but were not included in the Averaged Freshman Graduation Rate (AFGR) calculations for the state and for the reporting states totals.
+The diploma counts used to calculate the AFGR for Maine and for the reporting states were 12,924 and 3,036,757, respectively.

+3 Data for 2008-09 for California and Nevada were imputed, due to item non-response, based on the prior year reported data.
 NOTE: The averaged freshman graduation rate (AFGR) is an estimate of the percentage of an entering freshman class graduating in 4 years.
-For 2007-08, it equals the total number of diploma recipients in 2007-08 divided by the average membership of the 8th-grade class in 2003-04, the 9th-grade class in 2004-05, and the 10th-grade class in 2005-06.
+For 2008-09, it equals the total number of diploma recipients in 2008-09 divided by the average membership of the 8th-grade class in 2004-05, the 9th-grade class in 2005-06, and the 10th-grade class in 2006-07.
 Ungraded students were allocated to individual grades proportionally to the reported enrollments by grade.
-The sum of the estimated first-time 9th-graders is not equal to the total because the sum of averages is not equal to the average of sums.
-SOURCE: Stillwell, R. (2010).
-Public School Graduates and Dropouts From the Common Core of Data: School Year 2007-08 (NCES 2010-341), table 1.

 Table 13.
-Averaged freshman graduation rates of public high school students and change in rates, by state: School years 2001-02 through 2007-08
+Averaged freshman graduation rates of public high school students and change in rates, by state: School years 2001-02 through 2008-09